How To Remove And Prevent Hard Water Stains

 Yes, your toilet can get hard water stains (and no, you’re not obsessive for wanting them gone).
 The main thing to remember when tackling hard water stains in your toilet is that you need to use something that won’t damage ceramic.
 To that end, we suggest the following.

-1. Start with a ceramic-safe all-purpose bathroom cleaner, like 9 Elements Bathroom Cleaner.
+1. Start with a ceramic-safe all-purpose bathroom cleaner.
 Spray the inside of your toilet (and the outside, too, because why not give it all a good once-over while you’re at it?), and then let the cleaner sit for 10–15 minutes while you go for a short walk, make a cup a coffee or take a power nap; when you come back, scrub the inside of your toilet with a toilet brush, and flush!
 (And don’t forget to wipe away the cleaner you sprayed onto the outside of the toilet.)
 That might just do it!

 2. If you need some more power, mix up some (say it with us now) vinegar solution.
 You know the drill by now: equal parts vinegar and water, spray thoroughly and let it sit for 10–15 minutes.
 Then scrub the inside of your toilet with a toilet brush, and flush.